What are server status codes?

 Now let’s see what happens when we navigate to a URL that redirects to another page.

-The first URL we requested served us a 301 redirect to the 2nd URL which loaded successfully.
+The first URL we requested served us a 301 redirect to, highlighted in blue whereas the 2nd URL highlighted in green loaded successfully.

 Can I check response headers with Ayima’s Chrome Redirect Path?